NoCtrlZ/goshimmer/plugins/qnode/model/value/README.md

 Sequence of outputs within the transfer is fixed and deterministic.

 Outside of the UTXO transaction is uniquely identified by `output reference`:
-`transaction id` and `output index within that transaction.
+`transaction id` and `output index` within that transaction.

-An input of the UTXO transfer references corresponding output by its output reference.

 `output ref` ::= (`txid`, `output index`)

+An input of the UTXO transfer always references corresponding output in another UTXO transfer by its output reference.

 `transaction id` is 32 bytes, index is 2 bytes (2^32 maximum number of outputs with the transfer)